-There is no direct route from Bangkok to Koh Phi Phi.
-The journey is two legs: fly Bangkok to a southern airport (Krabi or Phuket), then ferry to Tonsai Pier on Phi Phi Don.
-The bus and ferry combo is a third option for budget travelers willing to spend the night in transit.
+There is no single ticket from Bangkok to Koh Phi Phi, so the real decision is fly then ferry against the long overland combo.
+The fast version is two legs.
+Fly Bangkok to a southern airport, Krabi or Phuket, then ferry to Tonsai Pier on Phi Phi Don.
+The bus and ferry combo is the third option for budget travelers willing to spend the night in transit.

-This guide tests the Krabi gateway against the Phuket gateway on total trip time, the bus combo cost savings, and the DIY booking math because no operator sells a single flight-plus-ferry ticket.
+This guide weighs the Krabi gateway against the Phuket gateway on total trip time, the bus combo cost savings, and the booking math you do yourself because no operator sells one flight and ferry ticket.

 Bangkok to Koh Phi Phi at a glance